MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--OutputUrlPrefix`

-The output url prefix for writing built index.
+The output url prefix for writing the built index.

 ### Optional Parameters